prestodb/ambari-presto-service/README.md

 # Getting help

-If you're having trouble with anything, please file an issue and we'll try our best to help you out.
+If you're having trouble with anything, please (file a new issue)[https://github.com/prestodb/ambari-presto-service/issues] and we'll try our best to help you out.

 # Developers